LittleGreenViper/LGV_MeetingServer/README.md

   - *page*

   This is which page to send.
 It is 0-based, so the pages are numbered as `0..<ceil(total_meetings/page_size)`, in range nomenclature.
 If `page_size` is not provided, or is 0, this is ignored.
+Leaving this query argument out, results in page 0 being returned (or all of the data, if `page_size` is also left out, or larger than the complete meeting database size).

   **Just Getting the Paging Metrics**